-The starting address of the region in the PCI Express Extended Configuration Space that is optionally available for you to implement depends on the PCI Express Extended Capabilities that the user has enabled in the core.
+The starting address of the region in the PCI Express Extended Configuration Space that is optionally available for you to implement depends on the PCI Express Extended Capabilities that you enabled in the core.

-The core allows the user to select the start address of the user-implemented PCI Express Extended Configuration Space, while generating and customizing the core.
-This space must be implemented in the User Application.
-The User Application is required to generate a CpID with 0×00000000 for Configuration Read and successful CpI for Configuration Write to addresses in this selected range not implemented in the User Application.
+The core allows you to select the start address of the user-implemented PCI Express Extended Configuration Space, while generating and customizing the core.
+This space must be implemented in the user application.
+The user application is required to generate a Cpld with 0×00000000 for Configuration Read and successful Cpl for Configuration Write to addresses in this selected range not implemented in the user application.

-The user can choose to implement a User Configuration Space with a start address not adjacent to the last capability structure implemented by the core.
-In such a case, the core returns a completion with 0×00000000 for configuration accesses to the region that the user has chosen to not implement.
+You can choose to implement a User Configuration Space with a start address not adjacent to the last capability structure implemented by the core.
+In such a case, the core returns a completion with 0×000000000 for configuration accesses to the region that you have chosen to not implement.
 Table 3-39 further illustrates this scenario.